About Summer Institute 2020

 Courses are each one-week in length, all courses are taught in English and students who complete the courses will receive a transcript of studies and Certificate of Participation.
 The courses will be given by leading Israeli and international experts.

-Three tracks are offered to give students the ability to delve deeper into specific fields: Agriculture, Policy and Nutrition and Water.
+The tracks are offered to give students the ability to delve deeper into specific fields: Agriculture and Policy & Nutrition.
 These tracks offer students the ability to delve deeper into specific fields.
 The tracks will begin with an Introduction to Food Security course covering global food security issues ranging from modern approaches to crop development and agro economics to the intersection between health, agriculture, post-harvest, and nutrition.

-We invite applications from graduate students with an interest or wider understanding on food safety and security from the following fields:
+We invite applications from graduate studies with an interest or wider understanding on food safety and security from the following fields:

 - Public Health and Nutrition